openhie/facility-recon/docs/source/user/sources.md

 ## Remote Servers -- DHIS2 or FHIR

 The tool supports remote sources.
-Any server for which the user can authenticate and is authorized to get the facility and hierarchy for can be used as a source.
+Any DHIS2 or FHIR server can be used as a source if the user has credentials to access it.

 Extensive compatibility testing has not been performed but DHIS2 versions >=2.22 should be supported.
 Please contact the maintainers if there is an issue.

 FHIR is supported for STU3 and R4 support is anticipated.
 Other FHIR servers may be added in future versions of the tool, such as the HAPI FHIR server.